 Contribution was, therefore, claimed on the entire amount.
 After a few months, the employer’s representative who came to the Regional Office for some other purpose, said that the CEO had ordered the issue to be challenged in the court of law.

 When asked how the CEO expected to win the case, the representative said that the CEO referred the matter to court, because he was paying a standing counsel every month without getting any work done by him.
 He therefore, wanted to give some work to the standing counsel.
-The employer paid the dues later with further interest.
+The employer paid the dues later with further interest, after the court verdict.

 What are those different parts of the definition of the term ‘wages’?
 Another major employer did not pay contribution on Conveyance Allowance.
 When the ESIC asked for contribution, the employer went to court, where his stand was upheld.
 The judge had reasoned that the ESIC would not have claimed contribution if the employer had given season-tickets to his employees or reimbursed the expenditure.
 As the employees actually incurred expenditure on conveyance, it was not wages, the Court reasoned.